HINKOKO/holbertonschool-validation/module3_task2/README.md

   environment variables `POST_TITLE` and `POST_NAME`.
 - help: Display the documentation of all targets
 - unit-tests: Runs several make command, expected correct output
+- integration-tests: runs post and build to check for proper integration of new posts

 ## **HELP Workflow**